joshuacurtiss/khplaylist/README.md

-# Kingdom Hall Playlist #

-An app that helps you build a media playlist to facilitate more convenient and expedient playing of media during the meeting, particularly for ASL congregations since publication references and scriptures are played during the meeting program.
+An app that helps you build a media playlist to facilitate more convenient and expedient playing of media during the meeting, particularly for sign language congregations since publication references and scriptures are played during the meeting program.

 This is especially intended for congregations with Windows computers, since they cannot use SL Studio and the native JW app does not yet support playlists.